rozeappletree/tech-documentation/README.md

 4. **Lifecycle Management:** Gathering feedback, measuring quality, and maintaining the documentation's integrity over time.

 <img width="1250" height="480" alt="image" src="https://github.com/user-attachments/assets/dc343d25-5db1-4b1b-8d27-063680d5acbb" />

+## Principle Elements / Steps Involved in Doc Workflow

+Principle 11 steps detailing the documentation workflow:

+1. **Understanding your audience:** This involves breaking the "curse of knowledge" by performing user research to identify users' goals, who they are, and their needs, often condensing findings into personas, user stories, and friction logs.
+2. **Planning your documentation:** This step involves translating the empathy gained from user research into action by determining which content types—such as READMEs, conceptual documentation, or procedural documentation—best address user needs, culminating in a comprehensive documentation plan.
+3. **Drafting documentation:** Focuses on confronting the blank page by defining the document's goal and title, creating an outline, and filling in content using paragraphs, lists, and callouts while striving for simplicity and clarity.
+4. **Editing documentation:** This is the analytical act of reviewing text to ensure it meets user needs, focusing on technical accuracy, completeness, structure, clarity, and brevity, often through a collaborative peer review process.
+5. **Integrating code samples:** Recognizing that code is critical to developers, this step covers providing code samples that are explained, concise, clear, usable, and trustworthy, often exploring tooling options like testing or autogenerating samples.
+6. **Adding visual content:** Addresses using visuals, such as screenshots and diagrams (boxes and arrows, flowcharts, swimlanes), to convey information quickly and effectively, while ensuring accessibility and maintaining minimal clutter.
+7. **Publishing documentation:** Involves building a content release process, aligning the publishing timeline with code releases, deciding how to deliver content to meet users where they are, and announcing the documentation's availability.
+8. **Gathering and integrating feedback:** Details establishing scalable feedback channels—like monitoring support issues or creating user surveys—and establishing a triage process to convert user feedback into prioritized, actionable tasks.
+9. **Measuring documentation quality:** Focuses on defining "quality" by assessing functional quality (does it fulfill its purpose?) and structural quality (is it well-written?) and using a strategy of clustered metrics (like TTHW or unique visitors) to evaluate success.
+10. **Organizing documentation:** Involves establishing the information architecture—using combinations of sequences, hierarchies, and webs—to help readers build a mental map of the content, often utilizing navigation cues and landing pages.
+11. **Maintaining and deprecating documentation:** Covers planning for ongoing maintenance, assigning document owners, automating toil (e.g., freshness checks and linters), and correctly deprecating or deleting content that is no longer useful or accurate